Strategic Sealift Officer Program

 Answer: The Department of Defense Medical Examination Review Board (DODMERB) Physical examination can be done with a doctor in your area that is approved to perform them.
-We would start you an account on the DODMETS website so you could find a qualified doctor and schedule the appointment.
-This should be done during your senior year of high school, as soon as you have decided to apply to SSOP.
+We would start you an account on the DODMETS website which will locate a qualified doctor in your area and then you'll be able to schedule your appointment.
+This should be done as soon as you receive your acceptance letter from Cal Maritime.
 The fitness test and interview are administered by the SSOP active duty staff on the Cal Maritime campus in Vallejo, CA and can be scheduled anytime after you have been accepted and paid a tuition deposit at CSUM.

 Question: Is there a GPA requirement to enter or stay in the program?

-Question: This program is only offered to Marine Transportation and Marine Engineering majors.
+Question: The SSOP is only available to students in USCG license track degrees (MET, MT, ME).
 What happens if I enter the program, and later decide to switch majors?

-Answer: If you decide to change your major later on, you would no longer be eligible for the program and would have to pay back any SIP payments that you received.
+Answer: If you decide to change your major to a non-license track degree you will no longer be eligible for the program and may have to pay back any student incentive pay that you received.

-Question: After graduation from Cal Maritime, it would be my preference to serve as an active duty commissioned officer, as opposed to becoming a Reserve Naval Officer.
+Question: After graduation from Cal Maritime, I would like to serve as an active duty commissioned officer, as opposed to becoming a Reserve Naval Officer.
 Can I enter this program with the intention of becoming active duty?

-Answer: While it is not a guarantee, committing to the SSO Program would give you an effective avenue to receive an active duty Naval Officer commission when you graduate.
-Once fully participating in SSOP, you have until the end of your junior year to decide if you want to apply for an active duty commission.
-If your grades, interview, physical fitness, leadership potential, verbal and written communication skills, and recommendations are strong, then the chances are very high that you get picked up.
-If you are then selected for active duty, you would not have to reimburse MARAD for any of your SIP scholarship.
-Cal Maritime SSOP graduates obtain the skills to be successful active Surface Warfare Officers, however, some midshipmen went straight into Naval flight school.
+Answer: While it is not a guarantee, committing to the SSO Program can lead to an active duty naval officer commission when you graduate.
+Once fully participating in SSOP, you have until the end of your junior year to decide if you would like to apply for an active duty commission.
+If your grades, interview, physical fitness, leadership potential, verbal and written communication skills, and recommendations are strong, then your chances for getting selected can be good.
+If you are then selected for active duty, you would not have to reimburse MARAD for any of SIP (5 years of active service will fulfill the obligation).
+You will still need to submit an annual report to MARAD.

 Question: What is the difference between SSOP and NROTC?